The Euréseau Autumn Meeting 2017 took place in Luxembourg, Luxembourg and was hosted by Kayser and Lenert - Avocat à la Cour.

 After a very productive morning session on the network's current status and future developments, the participants truly enjoyed their sight-seeing tour around Luxembourg city on Saturday afternoon.
 One of the most impressive highlights was the Palace of the Grand Dukes.
 The oldest Renaissance parts still remaining of this imposing building date from 1572.
 While other parts were added in the 18th century, they were later remodeled in Renaissance style to give the palace a coherent look.
 Other important places of interest on this lovely walking tour included the Bock Casemates and Promontory, the cradle of the city of Luxembourg and the first stronghold belonging to the Luxembourg Counts and Dukes.
 The participants of the tour also enjoyed the city’s oldest shrine St. Michael’s Church, built in 987, and the early Christian sanctuary Quirin Chapel as well as the mighty Viaduct (Passerelle) with its 24 arches.

 In the evening, EuréseaU was treated to a very special and exclusive dinner invitation at Cercle Munster, a classic private club in the old part of Luxembourg City.
 Following pre-dinner cocktails, members enjoyed delightful food in a pleasant and comfortable atmosphere at the club’s renowned restaurant.
 After dinner many interesting discussions were continued with digestives in the wonderful surroundings of Club Munster.

-The EuréseaU Spring Meeting 2019 will take place on May 10 - 12, 2019 in Sofia, Bulgaria, hosted by our member firm Dinova Rusev & Partners Law Office.
+The EuréseaU Autumn Meeting 2019 will take place on October 28 - 30, 2019 in São Paulo, Brazil hosted by our member firm Bergamaschi & Bozzo Law Firm.